ArseniD/status_page/README.rst

 status_page
 ========

-Module for creating events and incidents in cashet server based on an “daily_check” log file.
+Creates incident normally contains information about the state of a particular component on the cashet server based on “daily_check” log file.

 Preparing for Development
 --------------------------------